mcneel/developer.rhino3d.com/_guide_topics/yak/the-package-manifest.md

 ### Version

-The version string given to the package, adhering strictly to [SemVer 2.0.0](http://semver.org/spec/v2.0.0.html).
-We've adopted SemVer to make ordering straightforward and also for easy identification of pre-release versions – handy when releasing beta plug-ins for limited testing!

-Partial version numbers are expanded to the full `major.minor.patch` by the server, e.g. `0.1 -> 0.1.0`.
+_Since 0.8: four-digit version numbers allowed_

+The version number given to the package.

+Package version numbers **must** either follow [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) (e.g. `1.1.0-beta`) or `System.Version` a.k.a.
+Microsoft's four-digit standard (e.g. `1.2.3.4`).
+It's recommended to use Semantic Versioning because it allows package authors to specify prerelease versions.
+These are handy for limited testing, since by default the latest _stable_ version is installed.

 ```yaml
 version: 0.3.4
 ```

-For specific questions about versioning, please direct those to the [Yak Forum](https://discourse.mcneel.com/c/serengeti/yak)

 ### Authors